 When to Use Each Function

 Choosing between STDEV.P and STDEV.S depends on the nature of your data set.
-Use STDEV.P when you’re dealing with an entire population, as the function calculates the precise standard deviation of all data points.
-This is often applicable in scenarios where the complete dataset is available, such as company-wide performance metrics.
+Use STDEV.P when you’re dealing with an entire population.
+This function calculates the precise standard deviation of all data points.
+It is used in situations where the complete dataset is available.

-In contrast, STDEV.S is ideal when you’re working with a sample from a larger population, which is common in research or surveys where only a subset of data is collected.
-STDEV.S provides an adjusted measure that accounts for sampling biases, making it suitable for extrapolating findings to a broader population.
-By selecting the correct function, you enhance the accuracy and relevance of your statistical analysis.
+In contrast, STDEV.S is ideal when you’re working with a sample from a larger population.
+It is commonly used in research or surveys where only a subset of data is collected.
+STDEV.S provides an adjusted measure that accounts for sampling biases.

 Common Mistakes to Avoid